TheBlob42/houdini.nvim/README.md

 ### `escape_sequences`

-The escape sequences which are used to escape a certain mode or prompt
+The escape sequences which are used to escape a certain mode

 > Check `:help mode()` for a detailed explanation of all the available mode options
 > See the [default configuration](#configuration) for all cases supported "out of the box" (and how its done)